kinshuk4/daily-coding-problem-solutions/README.md

 Implement a quack using three stacks and `O(1)` additional memory, so that the amortized time for any push, pop, or pull operation is `O(1)`.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution365.java) | [🔝 Back to top](#toc)

+### Problem 366 (Medium)

+This problem was asked by Flexport.

+Given a string s, rearrange the characters so that any two adjacent characters are not the same.
+If this is not possible, return null.

+For example, if s = yyz then return yzy.
+If s = yyy then return null.

 ### Problem 367 (Medium)